ruro122020/Hospitality-Market/README.md

 Service Market

-This is a full stack web application has a couple of features:
+This is a full stack web application with a couple of features:

 1. You can create an account
 2. You can provide cleaning, landscaping, or pet services